jancpp/UDK-Nodejs-Sever/README.md

 # UDK Server Scripts

+## Project Index
++ README.md
+    - this file
++ requirements.txt
+    - python packages required for this project
++ src
-+ data_in.py
+    - data_in.py
-  - A module meant for retrieving and parsing article data hosted by the UDK's website.
+        + A python module for retrieving and parsing article data hosted by the UDK's website.
+    - store.py
+        + A python module to store articles in our server-side database for later retrieval
-+ testme
++ docs
-  - A python script that tests the data_in.py module

-### Usage
-`python testme`
+    - Documentation of the project (empty right now, so it is invisible on github)